J' pas compris : / an abandoned project.

 Soil.
 Colour.
 Solidity.

-Drafted statement of intention; Utilising the photography of the late 19th-century, primarily the Lindauer collection, I intend to produce portrait-style paintings of Māori from this period.
-Traditionally described as a defeated people, and painted in either the highly ‘europeanised’ (I’ve heard one person describe the Lindauer pictures as ‘Disney-fied’) manner of Lindauer , or in the humanist style of Goldie with its technical virtuosity and its pathos.
+Drafted statement of intention (discarded); Utilising the photography of the late 19th-century, primarily the Lindauer collection, I intend to produce portrait-style paintings of Māori from this period.
+Later described as a defeated people, and painted in either the highly ‘europeanised’ (I’ve heard one person describe the Lindauer pictures as ‘Disney-fied’) manner of Lindauer , or in the humanist style of Goldie with its technical virtuosity and its pathos.
 The humanist approach it seems to me is less ideologically burdened than the work of the photographic technician Lindauer.
-However my painting is that of a caucasian, fourth generation New Zealander (family identifying are Irish) taught a history that falls very much in line behind this archival idea of a defeated, and disenfranchised, indigenous population.
+However my painting is that of a caucasian, fourth generation New Zealander (family identifying as Irish) taught a history that falls very much in line behind this archival idea of a defeated, and disenfranchised, indigenous population.
 So what new perspective can one have?
 (And is isolation a concept imported to New Zealand with the colonial settlers?
 What part does the museum play in colonial history?

 They are works of art, the idiosyncrasies of Lindauer’s photographic technique are generated by the challenges of that process, and the ‘resolutions’ are those of a western painter.